 So long as everything checks out we will offer you a settlement.
 Our claims handlers have access to dozens of distributors and suppliers, and more often than not will arrange an exact replacement for you.
 Where a bike is no longer available they will work with you to find an alternative you’re happy with.
 We never pay out in vouchers, nor will we make you switch brands if you don’t want to.

 Claims for bikes that have been damaged, be it while riding or with an airline, tend to be significantly more complex, and so require the involvement of a few extra people.

-CBR’s repair arm, Carbon Bike Repair, have access to (and the training to use) a variety of ‘flaw detection apparatus’ including digital microscopes and thermographic ‘x-ray’, a process that uses ultrasound to track how heat passes through carbon fibre.
+Our carbon partners have access to (and the training to use) a variety of ‘flaw detection apparatus’ including digital microscopes and thermographic ‘x-ray’, a process that uses ultrasound to track how heat passes through carbon fibre.
 The result of this is that they can provide a completely unambiguous assessment of the health of your frame or wheels, something a local bike shop cannot replicate.
 They also have in house cycle mechanics who can fix and diagnose issues with your groupset at the same time.

 - Any carbon repair must be guaranteed for the lifetime of the bike.

 - The bike must be functionally the same as it was before the crash.

 - The bike must be aesthetically the same as it was before the crash including all paintwork and decals.